geluso/functional-programming-intro/README.md

 eliminate side effects and perform consistently, and become much easier to test too!

-So, so far these functionall programming techniques are all abstract and we haven't seen any concrete examples about how to reduce side effects and write pure functions.
+So, so far these functional programming techniques are all abstract and we haven't seen any concrete examples about how to reduce side effects and write pure functions.
 Let's get to it!